-Synoptic reassessment details (if you have indicated synoptic reassessment above, please give details) Length of Coursework
+Synoptic reassessment details (if you have indicated synoptic reassessment above, please give details) Brief Description of Assessment Assessment Type Duration / Length of Examination / Coursework Examination Examination 3h

 Section 3 - Alternative Assessment Arrangements for Associate Students

 This section must only be completed if the module will be made available to associate students in Semester A and where the credit value of the "associate" version is the same as for the main version, and the main version is assessed by exam in May which is not available to the associate students.
 All other aspects of the module specification remain the same as indicated in Section 2 above.
 To add alternative assessment arrangements please click 'Add Alternative Assessment'.